 The appointment itself should only take a few minutes.
 During that time, your technician will make sure the CRM is in the best location in the house.
 Your specialist will also take a few moments to explain the required conditions within the house that will produce accurate test results.

 During this follow-up meeting, your technician will connect a thermal printer to the CRM and use it to print your home's radon testing results on the spot.
 This process should only take 10 to 15 minutes.

-Depending on the radon levels in your home, the radon professional will decide whether or not you need to take further action in your home.
-If the levels are above normal and you decide to move forward, a radon mitigation specialist will work with you to install a customized radon mitigation system that is the right for your home.
+Depending on the radon levels in your home, the radon professional will decide whether you need to take further action in your home.
+If the levels are above normal and you decide to move forward, a radon mitigation specialist will work with you to install a customized radon mitigation system that is right for your home.

 If elevated levels are found...

 A radon mitigation system is designed to pull radon from the home, expelling it safely outside and lowering the levels inside of your home.
 Each radon mitigation system is designed based on multiple components that are present in your home.
 For example, the existence of a basement or crawl space (instead of a slab foundation) can be an important determining factor in choosing which mitigation system is right for your home.

 Within 30 days of the complete installation, your radon levels with be retested.
 This ensures that your system is working effectively, and that radon levels are being maintained at recommended levels.
 The Environmental Protection Agency (EPA) recommends testing your home annually since changes in weather conditions can affect the levels in the soil beneath your home.
 If you have a radon mitigation unit already installed in your home, it is recommended that you have it retested by a certified technician every two years.